Jorge Alfaro Player Props: Rockies vs. Braves

 Braves Pitching Rankings (2022)

-- The lefty last pitched on Saturday against the Washington Nationals, when he threw five innings, allowing three earned runs while giving up eight hits.
+- The right-hander's last time out was on Sunday against the Washington Nationals, when he threw 5 1/3 innings, surrendering five earned runs while giving up eight hits.

-- The 24-year-old has put up an ERA of 5.05, with 5.3 strikeouts per nine innings, in seven games this season.
-Opponents are batting .231 against him.

 © 2023 Data Skrive.
 All rights reserved.